If You Related to Francesca Bridgerton’s Orgasm Difficulties, You’re Not Alone

 Honey Wand by Honey Play Box

-The second time was a different matter, though.
-This time, the antidepressants actually took the edge off the worst of the sadness and hopelessness, and I still wanted sex.
-I just couldn’t orgasm, either with my partner or by myself.
-Though orgasm is not necessarily the goal of sex, this quickly became frustrating and then enraging.
+The second time antidepressants didn’t kill my libido entirely, but they did decrease it.
+They took the edge off the worst of the sadness and hopelessness, and I found myself wanting sex occasionally.
+But I couldn’t orgasm, either with my partner or by myself.
+Though orgasm is not necessarily the goal of sex, this quickly became frustrating and then maddening.
 I felt like my body was betraying me.
 Like I had to choose between having a properly functioning brain and a satisfying sex life.

-The turning point came when my then-partner pulled out a wand vibrator after about a month of this issue.
-That thing finally broke through the orgasm block.
-And, once that dam broke, it became easier and easier to get there again.
+The turning point in reclaiming by libido and orgasms came when my then-partner suggested trying a wand vibrator.
+It finally broke through the orgasm block and, once that dam broke, it became easier and easier to get there again.
 I invested in a wand for myself pretty quickly after that, and it became my go-to toy.

-Even now, when I’m not currently on any psychiatric medication (though I accept I might be again in the future), I’m most likely to reach for my wand vibes when I’m in the middle of a bad depression funk.
+Despite having finally found an antidepressant that doesn’t kill my libido, my mental health still has an impact on my sexuality.
 Contrary to popular belief, it’s still possible to feel horny at the same time as being depressed.
 Sad people need pleasure and orgasms, too!
-There have also been times when I haven’t felt horny, but I knew intellectually that an orgasm would make me feel better.
+There have also been many times in my life when I haven’t felt horny, but I knew intellectually that an orgasm would make me feel better.

-The thing with my favourite wand vibes is that ultimately, they can wrench an orgasm from my body with very little active input from me.
-This has a lot of fun potential (forced orgasm scenes anyone?)
-It’s also extremely useful during periods of significant depression.
-If I want to orgasm at my own or a partner’s hand, or with a lower powered toy, it can be fun but often requires significant effort, mentally if not physically.
+Whether my libido is being killed my antidepressants or decreased by depression itself, a good wand vibrator can wrench an orgasm from my body with very little active input from me.
 With a powerful enough wand, I basically just put it in the right spot and wait for the orgasm to happen.
 In this way, I can access pleasure and the positive physical and mental health benefits of orgasm even when I feel so low I don’t want to leave my bed.

-Except I actually could, and I needed and deserved to have both.
+Except I actually could.
+I needed and deserved to have both.

 Thanks to Honey Play Box for sponsoring this post.
 All views and experiences are my own!